dev26th/flashlight/README.md

 ##Hardware

-Designed for power button (not tact one), one Li-Ion cell.
+Designed for power button (not tact one) and one Li-Ion cell.

 ![Schematic](docs/Main.png)